-Overview
+Overview:

-- Parents are strongly encouraged to administer medicines to their children outside of the school day. - Medicines will only be administered on the school site when there is no other alternative, and when failure to do so would be of detriment to the child's health. - Non-prescription medicines will never be administered by a member of staff. - Parents must complete the school request form (administration of medication) before any medicines are administered on site. - Staff must keep a record of any medicines administered on site using the record book in the first aid room. - Medicines must be kept in the labeled containers in the first aid room locked cupboard or first aid room refrigerator (where refrigeration is necessary).
+- Parents are strongly encouraged to administer medicines to their children outside of the school day. - Medicines will only be administered on the school site when there is no other alternative, and when failure to do so would be of detriment to the child's health. - Parents must complete the school request form (administration of medication) before any medicines are administered on site. - Staff must keep a record of any medicines administered on site using the record book in the first aid room. - Medicines must be kept in the labelled containers in the school office or in the fridge in the medical room.